tstahn/neo/README.md

 to provide.

-You can, if you wish, copy this file to your own `css/components/` directory and rename it `_components.buttons.scss`.
+You can, if you wish, copy this file to your own `css/components/` directory and rename it `_buttons.scss`.
 You can now use this file as the basis for your own buttons component.

 ## CSS directory structure